harumhl/New-Austin-project/README.md

-# New-Austin-manifesto
+# New-Austin-project

-A manifesto to create the most inclusive, progressive and thought-out city in the world.
+A project to create the most inclusive, progressive and thought-out city in the world.
 If I win a lottery over $100 million, I'll start this project

 # Getting Started with Create React App